UOA-CS732-SE750-Students-2023/project-group-turquoise-tuataras/README.md

 Users can save recipes, add them to a meal schedule, generate a shopping list, and find nearby supermarkets.
 The application makes use of the Spoonacular API for obtaining recipe data, and Google Maps API for location information.

-# Set up the application for the first time
+# Set up for the first time

 ## Prerequisites